ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 * Genus, Innovus, and Calibre licenses
 * For ASAP7 specifically:

   * Download the `ASAP7 PDK v1p5 <http://asap.asu.edu/asap/>`__ tarball to a directory of choice but do not extract it.
 The tech plugin is configured to extract the PDK into a cache directory for you.
 Note: v1p5 of the PDK is not publicly available, and you will need to contact the developers for it.
-The v1p7 version currently has too many bugs.
+The v1p7 version that is `publicly released <https://github.com/The-OpenROAD-Project/asap7>`__ currently has too many bugs to be integrated into our flow.
   * If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
 They may live outside ``extra_libraries`` at your discretion.
   * Innovus version must be >= 15.2 or <= 18.1 (ISRs excluded).